: Lady Hill Winery (Photo by Andréa Johnson)

 Start your morning with a warm egg, bacon and Tillamook cheese breakfast sandwich served on a gluten-free bun or a gooey from-scratch cinnamon roll from Aurora’s White Rabbit Bakery.
 If you arrive in the afternoon, the peppery Italian sandwich is also fantastic.
 The historic town of Aurora is famous for antiquing, so you’ll want to browse the shops along Main Street and hunt for one-of-a-kind treasures.

-Day 2: Enjoy Art Galleries, Pinot Noir and a Romantic Steakhouse Dinner
+Day 2: Enjoy Art Galleries, Pinot Noir and a Romantic Dinner

-Stroll walkable downtown Salem in the morning, popping into local boutiques and coffee shops, and then head to the Hallie Ford Museum of Art across from the landmark Oregon state capitol — Oregon’s third-largest museum.
+Stroll walkable downtown Salem in the morning, popping into local boutiques and coffee shops, and then head to the Hallie Ford Museum of Art, Oregon’s third-largest museum, across from the landmark Oregon State Capitol.
 You can admire Native American ceremonial masks and other works by Pacific Northwest artists in the permanent galleries.
 The special exhibits are equally impressive and range from beloved classical works to provocative modern pieces.

 Next up, it’s wine time at the family-owned Honeywood Winery, minutes from the museum.
 Honeywood is the oldest winery in Oregon, producing everything from local Marionberry dessert wine and blackberry mead to signature varietals like Poodle Pinot.
-Enjoy a flight of four wines, all crafted from Willamette Valley bounty, and hit the gift shop for a few bottles to take home, plus Oregon-centric souvenirs.
+Enjoy a flight of four wines, all crafted from Willamette Valley bounty, and hit the gift shop for Oregon-centric souvenirs and a few bottles to take home.

 Wind down your amazing day by grabbing a table for two at one of Salem’s outstanding local eateries.
-Cozy Amadeus is a wonderful pick for New American classics like tea-smoked Painted Hills brisket; the romantic vibe at Rudy’s Steakhouse is as tantalizing as the filet mignon and four-layer chocolate cake.
+The intimate setting of Bentley’s is an excellent choice for indulging in memorable Northwest-inspired dishes including the blackened salmon; the romantic vibe at The Cozy Taberna is as appealing as its selection of Spanish small plates and expansive cocktail menu.

 People drinking wine inside a barn-like structure.